guildai/guildai/guild/tests/ops.md

 The second argument to the `_flag_args` function is a list of command arguments.
 The function uses this list to check for shadowed flags.
-A shadowed flag is a flag that is defined directly in the operation `cmd` spec as an option.
+A shadowed flag is a flag that is defined directly in the operation `main` spec as an option.
 Guild prevents redefining command options with flags.

 Consider an operation definition that looks like this:

     operation:
       train:
-        cmd: train --epochs=100
+        main: train --epochs=100

-The cmd arg in this case are:
+The cmd args in this case are:

     >>> cmd_args = ["train", "--epochs=1000"]